SchemaPlus/schema_plus_views/README.md

 2. For PostgreSQL, `connection.views` suppresses views prefixed with `pg_` as those are presumed to be internal.

+3. For MySQL and PostgreSQL, passing the option `:allow_replace => true` will use the command "CREATE OR REPLACE" when creating the view, for seamlessly redefining the view.
+Dropping the view and then re-creating will fail if another view depends on it; using the `allow_replace` option will not.

 ### Querying view definitions

 You can look up the definition of a view using